bghalami/rales_engine/README.md

 #### Random
 * You can also select a random entry for any of the previously mentioned tables.
-* For example '/api/v1/customers/random.json' will return a random customer.
+* For example `/api/v1/merchants/random.json` will return a random merchant.